Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 Complete obstruction of the intestine by a tumor is rare, but

-As the probe advances, the contents of the colon are evacuated with Janet's syringe or with the help of vacuum suction.
+As the probe advances, the contents of the colon are evacuated using a Janet syringe or using vacuum suction.
 In most cases, without the control of a fibrocolonoscope, it is not possible to pass the splenic or hepatic flexures of the colon with a probe.
 However, to decompress the colon and resolve the obstruction, emptying is often sufficient.

 76__________________________________________ CHAPTER 2

 2.2.
-SURGICAL METHODS OF DRAINAGE OF THE SMALL INTESTINE
+OPERATIVE METHODS FOR SMALL INTESTINE DRAINAGE

 fti ">

 Many surgeons perform an enterotomy to empty the small intestine.
-Between two threads-holders, an electric suction tip is inserted into the intestinal lumen and with its help, the nearest sections of the intestine are first released, and then other overstretched intestinal loops are strung on the suction tip (Fig. 19).
-N. Balsano and M. Reynolds (1970) suggested using a Foley catheter No. 22 for aspiration of contents from the small intestine.
+Between two thread-holders, the tip of an electric suction is inserted into the lumen of the intestine and, with its help, the nearest sections of the intestine are first released, and then other overstretched loops of intestine are threaded onto the suction tip (Fig. 19).
+N.Balsano and M.Reynolds (1970) suggested using a No. 22 Foley catheter for aspiration of contents from the small intestine.

 the bosom of the catheter is filled with 3 ml of water, which ensures its free movement, prevents the mucous membrane from sticking to the probe opening and prevents leakage of small intestinal contents through the enterotomy opening in addition to the probe (Fig. 20).
-At the end of the procedure, the hole in the intestine is sutured in the transverse direction with a two-row suture.
+At the end of the procedure, the hole in the intestine is sutured in the transverse direction with a double-row suture.

 2.2.2.
 Nasoenteric drainage